-Digiteum team has broad experience in working on IoT and big data projects in general and smart home automation in particular.
+Digiteum has a solid experience in smart home automation projects, which include IoT design and development, big data analytics and data science.
 Together with one of our clients, we have developed the system for power monitoring and control that gives a wide range of benefits for households, utility companies, energy suppliers and environmental researchers and strategists.

 Using our solid technical expertise, business understanding and market knowledge, we help companies implement their ideas, design and develop IoT systems for smart home, launch their projects and ensure successful returns.
 Here are just a few services we provide in IoT and smart home segment:

 We connect IoT devices for smart home and build unified ecosystems where every element operates at the top of its potential and enables consistent, secure and efficient performance.

 We have experience in working with different smart home IoT platforms and big data solutions.
 Using our expert knowledge, we choose the best technology stack for your project and make sure the tools we use meet performance and scalability requirements of the future system.